jonawals/jonawals.github.io/_posts/2023-01-19-vectors-matrices-matrix-order.markdown

 math: true
 ---

-This is a repost of an article I wrote for the o3de.org [blog](https://www.o3de.org/blog/).
+This article is a repost of an article I wrote for the o3de.org [blog](https://www.o3de.org/blog/).
 The original version of the article can be accessed [here](https://www.o3de.org/blog/posts/vectors-matrices-matrix-order/).

 ---